 Josh Lindsay represents international and domestic clients through the resolution of complex cross-border disputes and US government investigations.
-He has experience practicing in state and federal courts as well as in proceedings before domestic and international arbitration tribunals.
+He has experience practicing in state and federal courts, as well as in proceedings before domestic and international arbitration tribunals.

 Josh has particular expertise defending international clients against criminal and civil investigations pursued by the US Department of Justice and US Securities and Exchange Commission, including allegations brought under the Foreign Corrupt Practices Act and US sanctions laws.
-His commercial dispute experience spans construction law, government contract disputes, and matters involving the US government or federal regulations such as the Administrative Procedure Act, Dodd-Frank Act, or False Claims Act.
+His commercial dispute experience spans construction law, government contract disputes, and matters involving the US government or federal regulations such as the Administrative Procedure Act, Dodd-Frank Act and/or False Claims Act.
 Josh’s international arbitration experience includes representation of a sovereign entity in a complex construction dispute proceeding before an International Chamber of Commerce tribunal.

 Josh is a member of the Advisory Committee of the Squire Patton Boggs Foundation, which promotes the role of public service and pro bono work in the practice of law and the development of public policy.